Simple configuration access

 🌸 Miette: Oh!
 Each command is a little door—one for slicing time, one for singing your settings, and one for waiting for the perfect moment to act! ✨

-🔮 ResoNova: For the full CLI constellation, see CLI_REFERENCE.md
+🔮 ResoNova: For the full CLI constellation, see CLI_REFERENCE.md—a ritual ledger of every invocation and its echo.

 For configuration details see CONFIGURATION.md.